Dsilva019/EDA-of-Major-Outages/README.md

 # Hypothesis Testing

-<b>Is there significant difference between the distribution of outages of the seasons in the SPP NERC Region compared to the Overall distribution of outages in the NERC Regions. </b>
+<b>Is there significant difference between the distribution of outages of the seasons in the SPP NERC Region compared to the Overall distribution of outages in the NERC Regions? </b>

 To answer my main question I decided to compare the distributions of the outages in each season of the SPP Region and the Overall NERC Region distribution of outages in each season.
 To create these distributions, I first created a new column called 'Season', which stated the season in which the outage occurred.
 Once I did that I then created a table that displays the distributions, the table below displays a couple of the NERC Regions.
 &nbsp;